In Some States, Drug Felons Still Face Lifetime Ban On SNAP Benefits

 Marc Mauer, a leading expert on sentencing policy and director of the Washington, D.C.-based nonprofit, The Sentencing Project, called them "disturbing, especially in a place like West Virginia," considering its outsize opioid problem.
 The rationale behind the rule of law is flimsy too, he said, because it targets a single type of conviction.

-"I could go to prison on three armed robbery convictions, but the day I get out, I could go and apply for food stamps, and if I met the income requirements I would quality.
+"I could go to prison on three armed robbery convictions, but the day I get out, I could go and apply for food stamps, and if I met the income requirements I would qualify.
 It's not clear why this is only applied to drug offenses," he said.
 "It places people that are on the edge ... a big shove over the edge in many cases."

 Nearly a fifth of West Virginians use SNAP benefits, and five of its counties rank in the top 100 nationwide for the concentration of food-stamp recipients per capita.